Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/ShowLocationHistory/README.md

 ## About the data

 The sample uses a dark gray basemap with lime and red graphics.
-A custom set of `Points`s is used to initialize the `Polyline` to enable easier testing and allow the sample to be useful on desktop/non-mobile devices.
+A custom set of `Points` is used to initialize the `Polyline` to enable easier testing and allow the sample to be useful on desktop/non-mobile devices.

 ## Tags